danet-hda/computer-networking/2-lab/2-LabTasks.md

 ## Tasks for the Lab Appointment

+Note well: **Do not run any ping or other programm that sends traffic between the network elements before starting the actual lab questions!**

 ### "Preflight" preparations
 Configure the interface e1-1 on **host00** and **router00**:
 - **host00**: the IP address to ```10.1.1.1``` and the netmask to ```255.255.255.0```